 NOW ACCEPTING PROPOSALS FOR NEW WAVES!
-2023 ARTIST RESIDENCIES IN TRINIDAD & TOBAGO.
-APPLY NOW!
+2024 RESIDENCIES IN BARBADOS + 2025 ARTIST RESIDENCIES IN TRINIDAD & TOBAGO APPLY NOW!

 ARTISTS-IN-RESIDENCE